Yaropolk I of Kiev

+Yaropolk I Sviatoslavich (also translitered as Iaropolk Svyatoslavich; Ꙗрополкъ Свѧтославичъ; 958 – 11 June 978) was Prince of Kiev from 972 to 978.
+He was the oldest son of Sviatoslav I. Some modern sources suggest that his mother was Malusha, who was a steward in the household of his grandmother, Olga of Kiev.
+However, primary chronicles such as the Primary Chronicle do not name his mother, and this identification remains unconfirmed by early sources.

 Life

 Yaropolk was given Kiev by his father Sviatoslav I, who left on a military campaign against the Danube Bulgars.
-Soon after Svyatoslav's death, however, civil war began between Yaropolk and his brothers.
+Soon after Sviatoslav's death, however, civil war began between Yaropolk and his brothers.
 According to one chronicle, Yaropolk's brother Oleg killed Lyut, the son of Yaropolk's chief adviser and military commander Sveneld.
 Alternatively, Sveneld is identical to Sviatoslav, as Sveinald/Sveneld is the Norse rendition of the Slavic name.
 In an act of revenge and at Sveneld's insistence, Yaropolk went to war against his brother and killed him.
 Yaropolk then sent his men to Novgorod, from which his other brother Vladimir had fled upon receiving news of Oleg's death.
 Yaropolk became the sole ruler of Rus'.

 In 980, Vladimir returned with the Varangian mercenaries and attacked Yaropolk.
 On his way to Kiev, Vladimir seized Polotsk because Rogneda, daughter of the Polotsk prince Rogvolod, had chosen Yaropolk over him.
 Vladimir forced Rogneda to marry him.
 Then, Vladimir seized Kiev with assistance from a boyar, Blud, who had become Yaropolk's chief adviser upon the death of Sveneld.
 Blud betrayed Yaropolk by advising him to flee from Kiev to the town of Rodnya at the mouth of the Ros' River.
 Vladimir besieged Rodnya and starved Yaropolk into negotiations.
 Yaropolk trusted Blud's and his brother's promises of peace and left for Vladimir's headquarters, where he was killed in an ambush by two Varangians.